Sizebox and Shape handles in IRONCAD

 Another smart feature is that you can select multiple IntelliShapes at the same time by changing multiple Sizebox handles at the same time.
 For example, you can have multiple holes in a part and synchronize diameters or heights by first [Shift]-selecting the IntelliShapes and then editing the dimensions via the Property Browser.

-In addition to resizing multiple features at the same time, you can also move some features while resizing others - in the same moment.
-Selecting all features (hold down the [Shift] key) and dragging a round Sizebox handle will resize them.
+In addition to resizing multiple features at once, you can also move some features while resizing others - at the same time!
+If you select all features (hold down the [Shift] key) and drag a round Sizebox handle, the the size of all.

 However, if you switch between the Shape/Sizebox handle on certain individual features in your selection, the features set on the Shape handle will instead be moved when a Sizebox handle is dragged to adjust the size.

-Here is another example where several features change shape and position at the same time.
+Here is another example where several features change shape and position at the same time by combining these two types of handles depending on what you need to do at a given moment (without having planned for it beforehand).

-You can choose to set an "active" Sizebox handle, so that every time you enter the Sizebox mode on your feature , you go to that Sizebox handle first.
-If you always make a size change from the same handle (e.g. a cylinder diameter), it might be a good idea to set that particular handle as "active".
+You can choose to set an "active" Sizebox handle, so that every time you enter the Sizebox mode on your feature , you will come to that particular Sizebox handle first.
+If you always make a size change from the same handle (e.g. the diameter of a cylinder), it might be a good idea to set that particular handle as "active".